LANDIS-II-Foundation/Tool-LANDVIZ/docs/index.md

 # Example Files

 Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/LANDVIZ/tree/master/example/example_project).
+Note that Chrome will flag this as 'Dangerous'.
+It is safe to proceed.

 # Citation